-We have successfully achieved the Geographical Association Secondary Geography Quality Mark [with Centre of Excellent] since September 2013 and our current re-application for SGQM status in 2022 has sought us to review our existing provision at Key Stage 3 and sequencing of SoWs at Key Stage 4.
-To this end, during 2021-2022, we will be introducing human and physical processes and key concepts such as sustainability at an early stage [Autumn term of Year 7] through the study of 'Amazing Places' that will allow additional opportunities to feed forward and backwards geographical skills and ideas through subsequent units of study.
+We have successfully achieved the Geographical Association Secondary Geography Quality Mark [with Centre of Excellent] on three consecutive occasions.
+This experience has sought us to review our existing provision at Key Stage 3 and sequencing of SoWs at Key Stage 4.
+To this end, we will be introducing human and physical processes and key concepts such as sustainability at an early stage [Autumn term of Year 7] through the study of 'Amazing Places' that will allow additional opportunities to feed forward and backwards geographical skills and ideas through subsequent units of study.
 This will also allow students to equally develop a sense of place and begin to identify similarities and differences between regions within Asia and Africa, which mirrors aspects of the Key Stage Three National Curriculum.
-In addition, activities linked to 'Dollar Street' to the Dangerous Places SoW will be developed to help students visualise and contextualise the key differences in development and quality of life within and between countries; as well as introduce a new 'blended learning' SoW - 'Liquid Gold' - to allow Year 7 students the opportunity to begin to make synoptic links with 'Dangerous Places' and develop greater independence in their learning.
-Further amendments to Year 8 will be made during 2022-2023.
+In addition, activities linked to 'Dollar Street' to the Dangerous Places SoW will be developed to help students visualise and contextualise the key differences in development and quality of life within and between countries; as well as introduce a new SoW - 'Liquid Gold' - to allow Year 7 students the opportunity to begin to make synoptic links with 'Dangerous Places' and develop greater independence in their learning.

 In light of persuasive evidence of retrieval-based practise for enhancing meaningful learning [Karpicke.
-J, 2012], we aim to embed retrieval practise this academic year through low stakes testing in each lesson and across each Year group to complement the schools' 'Accelerate' programme.
-In addition, the integration of differentiated SOLO-based learning activities will continue, in order to help meet the needs of all students, especially supporting HPA students through an enquiry-based approach.
+J, 2012], we aim to embed retrieval practise this academic year through low stakes testing in each lesson and across each Year group to complement the schools' 'Accelerate' programme; as well as integrating further learning activities to help meet the needs of all students, especially supporting HPA students through an enquiry-based approach.

-English Martyrs' Geography Department: Curriculum Statement [2021-2022]
+English Martyrs Geography Department: Curriculum Statement